Pustelto/Bracketeer/README.md

 Keyboard shortcut: `Shift+Cmd+Alt+¨`

 With the help of this command you can easily select content of the quotes, Calling this command again will select quotes as well.
-Unlike bracket alternative, selection won't expand more after selection fo the quotes.
+Unlike bracket alternative, selection won't expand more after selection of the quotes.

 ![Select quotes content](images/quotes_select.gif)